Council (Scouting America)

-The program of the Boy Scouts of America is administered through 253 local councils, with each council covering a geographic area that may vary from a single city to an entire state.
+The program of Scouting America is administered through 248 councils, with each council covering a geographic area that may vary from a single city to an entire state.
 Each council receives an annual charter from the National Council and is usually incorporated as a charitable organization.
 Most councils are administratively divided into districts that directly serve Scout units.

 Councils previously fall into one of four regions: Western, Central, Southern, and Northeast.
 Each region is then subdivided into areas.
 The total number of councils depends on how they are counted: